 Resources: Iceberg Model Diagrams

 If you want to save time, you can use the pre-designed diagrams from our infoDiagram collection, we have designed.
 Optionally you can create yourself a simple form of an iceberg, using polygons or even a simple triangle.

 Using infoDiagram iceberg diagram template, you can easily adapt and reuse the ‘icebergs’.
 The Iceberg PowerPoint template includes:

 - 10 iceberg diagrams over various background layer stripes.
 We designed also a lighter version of the outline iceberg that is a more subtle illustration, in case you want your slides to be less eye-catching.
 This format is also better if you want to print the presentation.

 - 26 vector icons representing levels of the system thinking model (observations, trends, influence, people’s assumptions) and hidden product manufacturing costs levels such as transport, research, and testing

 - 3 predesigned examples of Freud’s iceberg theory, System Thinking Model, and Product cost iceberg

 It’s easy to modify the iceberg diagram, add or remove layers, change descriptions and replace icons to fit the model content.
 On the last slides, you have a set of several icons you can reuse or you can extend the icon collection by getting PPT icon set bundles (see Related Diagrams section).

 Colors of iceberg shape and icons are easy to change, thanks to that all graphics are in vector format.
 So you can adapt the slide content to your preferred branding colors.
 Just ensure the proper contrast of text and background to stay readable.

 You can see the full slide deck clicking the button:

-If you want more to get more extensive set of visual slides with more charts and diagrams, check this infographic PPT graphics bundle.
+If you want more to get a more extensive set of visual slides with more charts and diagrams, check this infographics PPT bundle.